KrishnaDhondge/KrishnaDhondge/README.md

 - 👋 Hi, I’m @KrishnaDhondge
-- 👀 I’m interested in ...DevOps Cloud & Technology
+- 👀 I’m interested in ...
+DevOps, Cloud Technology
-- 🌱 I had
+- 🌱 I have
- studied engineering ..in SGGSIE&T Nanded
+ studied engineering ..in SGGSIET Nanded
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... innovative technologies
 - 📫 How to reach me .. at krishnadhondge111@gmail.com